-The Kirillov orbit method has the advantage that it linearises the problem of parametrizing irreducible representations and simplifies the form of the imaginaries that appear.
+The Kirillov orbit method has the advantage that it linearizes the problem of parametrizing irreducible representations and simplifies the form of the imaginaries that appear.
 The disadvantage is that the proof of rationality only applies to $\zeta{\Gamma,p}(s)$ for almost all p-one must discard a finite set of primes.
-We stress that our result Theorem 1.5 is the only known proof of rationality of $\zeta{\Gamma,p}(s)$ that works for every p.
+We stress that our result (Theorem 1.5) is the only known proof of rationality of $\zeta{\Gamma,p}(s)$ that works for every p.

 This paper falls naturally into two parts.
 The first part is model-theoretic: in Section 2 we establish an abstract criterion, Proposition 2.13, for elimination of imaginaries and apply it in Sections 4 and 5 to prove Theorems 2.6 and 2.7.
 Section 3 consists of a study of unary types in henselian valued fields, which is used extensively in Sections 4 and 5.
+In

-In Section 6 we establish the general rationality result Theorem 6.1, we prove Theorem 6.3 and we show how the techniques developed in this paper can be used to prove transfer results between local fields of positive characteristic and mixed characteristic.
+Section 6 we establish the general rationality result (Theorem 6.1), we prove Theorem 6.4 and we show how the techniques developed in this paper can be used to prove transfer results between local fields of positive characteristic and mixed characteristic.

 In the second part (Sections 7 and 8), we apply Theorem 6.1 to prove Theorems 7.2 and 1.5.
 The main tools are results from profinite groups; no ideas from model theory are used in a significant way beyond the notion of definability.
-We finish Section 8 by using the Kirillov orbit formalism and Theorem 6.1 to prove a double uniformity result (Theorem 8.12) for the representation zeta functions of groups of points of a smooth unipotent group scheme.
+We finish Section 8 by using the Kirillov orbit formalism and Theorem 6.1 to recover a double uniformity result (Theorem 8.13) of Stasinski and Voll [69] for the representation zeta functions of groups of points of a smooth unipotent group scheme.

-Finally, the Appendix contains an alternative proof, Theorem A.2, of the rationality results of Section 6 for fixed p that generalizes to the analytic setting.
-An important application of this work of Cluckers is that it allows one to prove rationality of the subgroup and representation zeta functions associated to a compact semisimple p-adic analytic group.
-Here the methods of the main paper do not go through because one needs to use an extended language containing symbols for analytic functions, and elimination of imaginaries is not known to hold in this setting.
-We return to this point briefly below (see the paragraph after Remark 7.3), but we leave the full details to the interested reader.
+Finally, the Appendix contains an alternative proof (Theorem A.2), of the rationality results of Section 6 for fixed p that generalizes to the analytic setting.
+An important application of this work of Cluckers is that it gives a tool for proving rationality of certain zeta functions associated to a compact p-adic analytic group: see the paragraph following Remark 7.3, for example.
+Here the methods of the main paper do not go through because one needs to use an extended language containing symbols for analytic functions, and elimination of imaginaries in this setting is known to require more sorts than just the geometric imaginaries.
+(Note, however, that various rationality and uniformity results have been obtained for representation zeta functions of certain compact p-adic analytic groups using the Kirillov orbit method [5].)

-Note: A draft of this paper [42] has been available for almost ten years now.
-Alongside the previous theorems concerning $\mathbb{Q}p$ for fixed p, the present version also contains new material on the model theory of ultraproducts of $\mathbb{Q}p$ , which allows us to prove the uniformity as p varies of the previous elimination of imaginaries and rationality theorems, as well as a transfer result between positive equicharacteristic and mixed characteristic.
+Note.
+A draft of this paper [46] has been available for over ten years now.
+Alongside the previous theorems concerning \mathbb{Q}p for fixed p, the present version also contains new material on the model theory of ultraproducts of \mathbb{Q}p , which allows us to prove the uniformity as p varies of the previous elimination of imaginaries and rationality theorems, as well as a transfer result between positive equicharacteristic and mixed characteristic.
 There is extra material on representation growth and a new Appendix on cell decomposition methods.

-2 Elimination of imaginaries
+2. Elimination of imaginaries

-2.1 Definition and first properties
+2.1.
+Definition and first properties

-We denote by $\mathbb{N}$ ( $\mathbb{N}{>0}$ ) the non-negative (positive) integers, respectively.
-For standard model-theoretic concepts and notation such as dcl (definable closure) and acl (algebraic closure) we refer the reader to any introduction to model theory, e.g., the first chapter of [37].
+We denote by \mathbb{N} [$\mathbb{N}{>0}$] the nonnegative [positive] integers.
+For standard model-theoretic concepts and notation such as dcl (definable closure) and acl (algebraic closure) we refer the reader to any introduction to model theory, e.g., [57] or the first chapter of [41].
+We will write interchangeably $\operatorname{dcl}(bb') = \operatorname{dcl}(b,b') = \operatorname{dcl}(b,b')$ and $\operatorname{dcl}(A,b) = \operatorname{dcl}(Ab) = \operatorname{dcl}(A \cup \{b\})$, etc.